 The Samaritan or Samiri?

 When in time the schism happened is a source of debate.
 Jewish history always links it with events of the Assyrian Captivity, the Babylonian Captivity, and the re-establishment of Judea under the Persians.
 As the story goes, the Kingdom of Samaria (Northern Israel) was conquered by Assyria and its population was disseminated across the world into oblivion, becoming known as “the Ten Lost Tribes.”
 New people were resettled into Samaria, integrated with the remaining population, and became known as “Samaritans” after the name of the region and its capitol.
 The Kingdom of Judah (Southern Israel) later had its own season of subjugation and dissemination at Babylon’s hands.
 Once Babylon was conquered by Persia, however, the Judaeans were granted permission to return to their homeland.
 They did, and conflict arose between them and the Samaritans.
-Somewhere in this history, the Samaritans built a temple on Mount Gerazim either through syncretism with the pagan cultures imported/pre-existing in Israel, or out of spite to the returning Judaeans and their precious Jerusalem temple.
+Somewhere in this history, the Samaritans built a temple on Mount Gerazim either through syncretism with the pagan cultures imported/pre-existing in Israel, out of spite to the returning Judaeans and their precious Jerusalem temple, or maybe even from salvaging their own particular nationalistic religious heritage as remnants of Northern Israel.
 The two communities declared each other anathema kept resentful distance.

 There is some positive data available for this story, as it happens, with genetic testing confirming that the Samaritans are mostly Jewish and suggesting that ethnic divergence started after the exiles.
 The ruins of their temple do date to around the timeframe of the events listed.
 However, it should be noted how deep and resentful that policy of anathema was.
 Most Western understanding of Samaritans derives from Jewish sources, or from Christian sources derived from/biased towards the Jewish sources, and they seem to be generally unflattering or libelous.
 “Interlopers, idolaters, backstabbers” are all gists of how Samaritans get represented, and you can even see this in the Book of Ezra-Nehemiah.
 This is part of what makes Jesus’ “Parable of The Good Samaritan” so subversive to the people he spoke to.